Y. G. Madhuvanthi: Bharatiya Janata Party

 Madhuvanthi was appointed as a State executive committee member of the Tamil Nadu BJP on 3 July 2020.

 Controversies

 Madhuvanthi took a loan of Rs.
 1 crore in 2016 to buy her house at Hinduja Leyland Finance.
 She allegedly failed to pay Rs 1.21 lakh along with interest on the loan.
 Subsequently, the Metropolitan court ordered sealing of Madhuvanthi's house in a case filed by the financial institution.
 Accordingly, the financial institution officials, who accompanied Thenampet police to Madhuvanthi's house, sealed her on house 13 October 2021.

-Madhuvanthi faced online backlash on 5 April 2020, when she claimed that turning all lights off for 9 minutes on 9 pm will kill all instances of the coronavirus with double-power during Modi's "nine-minutes lighting ceremony".
+In April 2020, during the COVID-19 pandemic in India, Madhuvanthi faced online backlash when she claimed that turning all lights off for 9 minutes on 9 pm will kill all instances of the coronavirus with double-power during Narendra Modi's nine-minutes lighting ceremony.
 Many people asked the government to take action against her for spreading misinformation.